benchristel/verse/README.md

 - **Fun.** Writing code and making stuff work should be fun.
   Verse aims to maximize the joy of programming while minimizing its frustrations.

+## Contributing

+To work on the code for **Verse itself**, do the following:

+1. Fork and clone this repo.
+1. Install [Yarn](https://yarnpkg.com/en/) if you don't have it yet.
+1. Run `yarn` to install dependencies.
+1. `yarn run start` to open a development version of the app in your browser (it will live-update as you change the code!)
+1. In another terminal window, `yarn run test` to start the tests (they'll re-run automatically when you change code).
+1. Commit your changes and submit a pull request.